Shashank-Magdi08/Comprehensive-cricket-analysis-using-relational-DBMS/README.md

 d.
 Also understand how much time each query is taking to execute, and discuss various query optimization techniques to improve this run time and finally plot the results.

+The official submitted documentation as part of CSCI 5707 : Database Management systems can be found in the file within the documentation folder.
+This file consists of all the primary details of the project including the methodology followed.
+The ipython notebook can also be found within the main directory